The Marijuana Law, Policy, and Authority Blog

 Posted on Monday, December 30th, 2019 in Updates | Comments Off on Updates to Help Organize the Posts on this Website

 The question posed by the title of this post is inspired by news that Major League Baseball (MLB) will no longer test or sanction players for using marijuana.
 The change is one of several the league and its Players Association recently agreed to make to their 2006 Joint Drug Program (JDP).
-MLB’s announcement of the......
+The joint announcement of......
 KEEP READING

 Posted on Friday, December 13th, 2019 in News, Updates | Tags: athlete, cannabis, drug use, football, joint drug program, major league baseball, marihuana, marijuana, mlb, NCAA, nfl, player, sport Comments Off on May Competitive Athletes Use Marijuana?